basecamp/concerning/README.md

 with a comment, as a least-bad alternative.
 Using modules in separate files means tedious sifting to get a big-picture view.

-## Some dissatisfying ways to separate small concerns
+## Dissatisfying ways to separate small concerns

 #### Using comments: